bmelaiths/terrainHydrology/README.md

 > make pdf

+For HTML documentation, you will need to install the readthedocs.org theme.

-To generate pdf documentation, you will need the LaTeX toolchain.
+To generate PDF documentation, you will need the LaTeX toolchain.

 ## Dependencies and citations